tribalcrossing/aws-sdk-net/README.md

 * [GitHub Issues][sdk-issues]
 * [SDK Samples](https://github.com/awslabs/aws-sdk-net-samples)

+## Why the Fork?
+The Unity version of the AWS SDK is frequently outdated.
+We chose to fork aws-sdk-net to set up support for CognitoAuthentication via Amazon.Extensions.CognitoAuthentication.
+We found it impossible to add the extensions on top of the standard AWSSDK for unity.
+We followed the work outlined here: http://www.gradientspace.com/tutorials/2018/1/25/using-aws-cognito-user-accounts-with-unity in developing this version; however, it should be noted that more than a year separates that implementation and this one, so the details differ.

 ## Getting Help

 Please use these community resources for getting help.
 We use the [GitHub issues][sdk-issues] for tracking bugs and feature requests and have limited bandwidth to address them.